 From the mid-1990s onwards, David Fincher has been on the list of directors whose works I am always prepared to watch, no matter what they produce.
 Fincher began as a music video director and then emerged onto cinema screens with the undeservedly neglected Alien3 (1992).
 What consolidated David Fincher’s reputation was the serial killer film Se7en (1995), which wound its audience into an ingenious puzzle game before unveiling an unforgettable twist ending.
 Fincher’s coup-de-grace was Fight Club (1999), which became a cult hit with its provocative bevy of ideas about the reclamation of male identity and its openly anarchist manifesto.
 In between these, Fincher made a couple of less successful films – the contrived reality bender The Game (1997), the only film in his oeuvre that disappoints, and the underrated thriller Panic Room (2002).
 Throughout all of these, David Fincher has proven himself an expert stylist who reinvents his visual schema for each film.
 Fincher subsequently went onto The Curious Case of Benjamin Button (2008) with Brad Pitt aging in reverse, The Social Network (2010) about the establishment of Facebook, the English-language remake of The Girl with the Dragon Tattoo (2011) and the thriller Gone Girl (2014); as well as producing the tv series Mindhunter (2017– ) about the establishment of the FBI’s Behavioural Science Unit.

 Zodiac falls into the fad that has emerged over the recent years for true-life crime films based on the lives of serial killers.
 So far amid this we have seen the likes of Ed Gein (2000), Dahmer (2002), Nightstalker (2002), Ted Bundy (2002), Gacy (2003), the award-winning Monster (2003), Evilenko (2004), The Hillside Strangler (2004), Starkweather (2004), Karla (2006), Lonely Hearts (2006), Ed Gein: The Butcher of Plainfield (2007), The Alphabet Killer (2008), B.T.K.
-(2008) and Drifter: Henry Lee Lucas (2009).
+(2008), Drifter: Henry Lee Lucas (2009) and Freeway Killer (2010).
 Zodiac is the only among these that has come with the backing of a major studio, while all the others are independent productions.
 There is also a notable difference between Zodiac and these others true-life serial killer films – out of all these films, the Zodiac Killer case is the only one that remains unsolved.
 Thus, unlike these other films, which act as portraits/docu-dramas of a serial killer’s state of mind and actions, Zodiac is a puzzle film centred around trying to work out the identity of The Zodiac.

 The Zodiac Killer either shot or stabbed at least seven people in four different attacks between 1968 and 1969 in the general San Francisco and NorCal area.
 Three of the attacks were couples and in two of these cases the men survived.
 The Zodiac also claimed a number of other crimes as his own – including the Cheri Jo Bates murder in Riverside in 1966 and the highway abduction of Kathleen Johns in 1970, which are both depicted in the film.
 What The Zodiac is most famous for is less the murders than the series of cryptic and rambling, sometimes deliberately misspelt, letters he sent to various newspapers, in particular to The San Francisco Chronicle.
 There have been numerous Zodiac letters sent between 1969 and the present, although many of these were fakes and the exact number of letters that came from the killer is not known for certain.